isomerpages/moe-horizonpri/pages/Homework Policy.md

 Our school’s recommendations are as follows:-
-* Minimal or no homework will be assigned to students on Wednesdays due to the extended school hours till 3.30p.m.
 * The approximate time allocation during school term per day/week and holidays are stipulated in the table below.

 ![](/images/homeworkpolicytable.png)